Live and buffered data

 History position.
 Will not be processed by Live Event Rules.

-We recommend you to verify the following in order to allow your buffered messages to be processed by the Event Rules engine:
+We recommend that you verify the following in order to allow your buffered messages to be processed by the Event Rules engine:

 - Configure your device to allow sending data in time order.